Thursday, October 17, 2019

 A meaningful symbol at I Grow Chicago is that of the hummingbird, rooted in an ancient Quechuan parable.
 One day, a forest fire broke out, causing all the animals to feel helpless.
 A hummingbird began to swoop into a stream, pick up water, and drop it on the fire, returning again and again.
 And as the animals stood around disparaging the little bird’s efforts, the bird noticed how hopeless and forlorn they looked.
 Then one of the animals shouted out and challenged the hummingbird in a mocking voice, “What do you think you are doing?”
 And the hummingbird, without wasting time or losing a beat, looked back and said, “I am doing what I can.”

 I Grow Chicago is rooted in the power of people coming together and sharing their experiences.
-Join the Associate Board of I Grow Chicago for the Second Annual I Grow Chicago Gather Gala on Thursday, October 18, 2018 at Salvage One!
+Join the Associate Board of I Grow Chicago for the Third Annual I Grow Chicago Gather Gala on Thursday, October 17, 2019 at Salvage One!
 This unique event will bring together individuals and businesses from all across Chicago, doing what they can to help empower the residents of Englewood that I Grow Chicago serves.

 About I Grow Chicago